 🥣Assembly

-Next, add in garlic, thyme, chicken broth. the juice of your two lemons, and butter.
+- 🍋Next, add in garlic, thyme, chicken broth. the juice of your two lemons, and butter.

-Cover and cook on low for 3-4 hours - until chicken pieces reach an internal temperature of 165ºF.
-30 minutes prior to serving, add parmesan cheese, heavy cream, and spinach to slow cooker.
+- 🍋Cover and cook on low for 3-4 hours - until chicken pieces reach an internal temperature of 165ºF.

-Note: if you want your spinach to stay a brighter green, mix it in with chicken just a few minutes before serving.
+If you want your spinach to stay a brighter green, mix it in with chicken just a few minutes before serving.

-The sauce for this dish is not super thick.
+NOTE: The sauce for this dish is not super thick.
 If you would like to thicken it a bit more, you can add additional parmesan cheese to your slow cooker.

 🍴Serving suggestions